jundalisay/spblist/content/en/research/mohammad/quran/sura-023a.md

 27. So We inspired him: “Build the Ark under Our observation and by Our inspiration.
 And when Our decree comes to pass, and the oven boils over, load into it two pairs of every kind, together with your family, except those of them against whom the word has already been pronounced.
 And do not speak to me concerning those who did wrong; for they are to be drowned.”

-28. Then, when you and those with you are settled in the Ark, say, “Praise be to Allah, who has saved us from the wrongdoing people.”
+28. Then, when you and those with you are settled in the Ark, say, “Praise be to Enki, who has saved us from the wrongdoing people.”

 29. And say, “My Lord, land me with a blessed landing, as you are the best of transporters.”